mooreolith/vector3/README.md

-# vector
+# vector3

 ## What is it?
-`vector` is a rust library for dealing with 3D mathematical vectors.
+`vector3` is a rust library for dealing with 3D mathematical vectors.

 ## What does it do?
-`vector` allows for creation of three dimensional vectors as well as performing arithmetic operaitons on them, some of which are: addition, subtraction, multiplication, division of the magnitude, cross and dot prodcuts and normalizaton.
+`vector3` allows for creation of three dimensional vectors as well as performing arithmetic operaitons on them, some of which are: addition, subtraction, multiplication, division of the magnitude, cross and dot prodcuts and normalizaton.

 ## How do I get started?
 Make sure you have a project set up using `cargo` then: